capsule-corp-ternoa/ternoa-js/README.md

 We’ll illustrate some useful podman commands and their use cases next.
 It’s important to note that we’ve omitted most of the flags to make them concise.
 Make sure to build the image as per the steps defined in the "Build and Run with Podman" section.

-In case no command arguments are specified, It’ll tyr to build the `starter-project` by default.
+In case no command arguments are specified, It’ll try to build the `starter-project` by default.
 To override this, simply add `bash` at the end of the command.
 It'll look something like: `podman run tsdk bash`.

 ### Remove Container After Exit

-A container that completed its execution or is no longer in use due to the user disconnecting will not be removed by default, it’ll switch to the exit state.
+A container which completed its execution or is no longer in use due to the user disconnecting will not be removed by default, it’ll switch to the exit state.

 Use the flag `--rm` to make sure it’s deleted and later removed.

 ```bash